sehrgutesoftware/db-backup/README.md

 - mysqldump
 - various compressors (gzip, bzip2, xz, lzip, zstd) along with their parallel versions, if available
 - gpg
-- mc (minio client) for S3 uploads
+- mcli (minio client) for S3 uploads

 See [Dockerfile](Dockerfile) for a full list of installed packages.